 Flight schools are required to develop a training programme for any kind of training.
 These programmes must comply with Part-FCL of the Air Crew Regulation.
 Additionally in case of type ratings, the training programme shall take the operational suitability data of the aircraft manufacturer into account.
 The document CL OM/TM contains further information on the development of the specific training programmes.

-Lists of Swiss flight schools
+List of Swiss flight schools

-The flight school search will help you find the training providers in Switzerland.
+The flight school directory will help you find the training providers in Switzerland.
 There are two categories: Approved Training Organizations (ATO) may offer any certified courses, up to the commercial and airline transport pilot license.
 The Declared Training Organizations (DTO) provide training for private pilots, with the associated ratings.